 Heat stroke

-Heat Illness: Dangers of Athletic Practices in the Summer
+Heat Illness: Dangers of Youth Sports in the Summer Heat

 July 30, 2017 Tags: , , ,

-Summer sports practices will be kicking off over the next few weeks.
+Summer sports games and practices are well underway.
 With the excitement of another season comes the dangers of playing in hot and humid conditions.
 There are 3 forms of exertional heat illness that players, parents, and coaches should be familiar with.
 These are heat cramps, heat exhaustion, and heatstroke.

 3 Forms of Exertional Heat Illness